ksindi/managers-playbook/README.md

 ## Who is this for?

 This is a collection of heuristics I've learned from my own experience and from other managers.
 It's meant to be a living document.
-I try to keep it short and to the point so it can serve as a reference.
+I try to keep it short and to the point.

 Management is a set skills that can be learned and improved upon.
 It's not a natural talent that some people are born with.
 It's not a personality trait.
 It's not a title.